monnierliz/monnierliz.github.io/index.md

 https://forms.gle/K6mNWwSemJ5dkFEq9

 **Other In Person Classes Available with Liz Monnier:**
-T’ai Chi for Posture and Balance with Liz Monnier at the Renaissance YMCA, 2323 Bowser Ave in Fort Wayne.
-Wednesdays and Fridays in May
-11:30 a.m. -12:30 p.m.
-(May 7, 9, 14, 16, 21, 23, 28 and 30)
-FREE, no registration required, drop-ins welcome!
-Using the principals of skeletal alignment and our relationship with gravity, this class will incorporate elements of gentle T’ai Chi movement patterns with Bones for Life® principles.
-Students will experience user-friendly movements that invigorate energy, increase flexibility, balance and strength.
-Participants are welcome to do the class seated.
-No experience necessary!

 **T'ai Chi, Qigong®** in person at the Botanical Gardens, Fort Wayne, IN Tuesdays 10 a.m. -11:00 a.m.
-June 3 - July 8.
+September 9 -30.
 Call Fort Wayne Parks and Rec to register.

 **Dance for PD** (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays 12:30 p.m.-1:30 p.m.
-(Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Winter Classes start January 6, 2025
+(Call 260-424-6574 to register,fwdc.org, drop in’s welcome) Fall Classes start September 8